MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Results

 \subsection{Model Complexity Analysis}

 Table \ref{tab:parameters} presents a comparison of model complexity between our model and SOTA models.
-Note that the model complexity depends on the number of input channels, which is one for univariate models and varies between the ISRUC-S3 and the two Sleep-EDF datasets.
-Note also the distinction between models using raw input from those using engineered features.
+Note that the model complexity depends on the number of input channels, which varies between univariate and multivariate configurations and across datasets.

 Among all raw input models, the small MSA-CNN shows the lowest model complexity in both the number of parameters and MFLOPS.
 The large MSA-CNN ranks second in MFLOPS complexity, while its parameter count is the third lowest, behind EEGNet.
 The model with the fourth lowest number of parameters, the JK-STGCN, has already more than ten times as many parameters as our large MSA-CNN on all datasets.
 The DeepSleepNet exhibits the highest model complexity, with more than 1,000 times as many model parameters as our large MSA-CNN and more than six times as many MFLOPS.